jonhare/COMP3204/cw/coursework3.md

 **Run #2**: You should develop a set of linear classifiers (use the `LiblinearAnnotator` class to automatically create 15 one-vs-all classifiers) using a bag-of-visual-words feature based on fixed size densely-sampled pixel patches.
 We recommend that you start with 8x8 patches, sampled every 4 pixels in the x and y directions.
 A sample of these should be clustered using K-Means to learn a vocabulary (try ~500 clusters to start).
 You might want to consider mean-centring and normalising each patch before clustering/quantisation.

 **Run #3**: You should try to develop the best classifier you can!
 You can choose whatever feature, encoding and classifier you like.
-Potential features: the GIST feature (implemented in OpenIMAJ 1.3-SNAPSHOT); Dense SIFT; Dense SIFT in a Gaussian Pyramid; Dense SIFT with spatial pooling (i.e. *PHOW* as in the OpenIMAJ tutorial), etc. Potential classifiers: Naive bayes; non-linear SVM (perhaps using a linear classifier with a Homogeneous Kernel Map), ...
+Potential features: the GIST feature; Dense SIFT; Dense SIFT in a Gaussian Pyramid; Dense SIFT with spatial pooling (i.e. *PHOW* as in the OpenIMAJ tutorial), etc. Potential classifiers: Naive bayes; non-linear SVM (perhaps using a linear classifier with a Homogeneous Kernel Map), ...

 ###Run prediction format
 The predictions for each run must be written to a text file named `runX.txt` (where `X` is the run number) with the following format: